TheOdinProject/curriculum/html_css/grid-lessons/grid-conclusion.md

 * Know when you might want to use the two together

 ### Content First vs Layout First Design
-One way to think about the different uses of Grid and Flexbox is to consider whether your design originates with the content, or from the overall layout.
-If starting with the content, and working from the smallest parts outwards, then a developer is using Content-First Design.
-This is a great opportunity to use Flexbox because of the flexibility it provides in manipulating code in one dimension - along either rows **or** columns.
+One way to think about the different uses of Grid and Flexbox is to consider whether your design is based around the content or the overall layout.

-If, however, a developer is given a specific overall layout to adhere to and needs explicit placement of elements in two dimensions, using both rows **and** columns, then Grid would be much better suited.

-Content-First and Layout-First Design doesn't mean that the developer should limit themselves to only using Flexbox or Grid individually!
-Let's look at something that can happen when we attempt to create a one dimensional grid - a task many reserve for Flexbox.
+Content-first design bases a layout around the content being positioned.
+This means the exact positioning can vary based on the size of the content itself.
+Content-first designs usually work better with Flexbox as it creates a more fluid layout than a Grid.

+Layout-first design emphasizes on the exact positioning of content within a webpage.
+This means you'll have more fine grain control over the design but will have to make sure your content fits within your layout.
+Layout-first designs usually work better with Grid as you can easily create an overarching design for your content with explict placement options.

+Though Content-first design usually work best with Flexbox and Layout-first designs usually work best with Grid, there's no need to restrict yourself with either.
+Let's look at an example of a one dimensional grid.
+Most people would rather use Flexbox for a design like this but Grid can get the job done as well!

 <p class="codepen" data-height="300" data-theme-id="dark" data-default-tab="css,result" data-slug-hash="mdByJRV" data-editable="true" data-user="TheOdinProjectExamples" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/TheOdinProjectExamples/pen/mdByJRV">